 At Great Green Adventures: Winter Bird Walk, kids will use binoculars to search for birds, observe and record bird behavior and appearance, and identify plant-based winter food sources.

 This traditional Jewish holiday celebration includes festive Israeli music and dance, a menorah-lighting ceremony and more.

 Celebrating the history, culture, and people of Japan, the Japanese Festival at the Missouri Botanical Garden is one of the largest and oldest festivals of its kind in the United States.
 Your family can enjoy guided walking tours, bonsai, cooking, martial arts and origami demonstrations, sumo wrestling, and special activities for kids.

 Kids can work on existing gym skills, learn new skills or just play around during Open Gym at Miss Kelly's Gym.
-Space is limited to 10 kids per session.
-Reservations are strongly encouraged.
+Reservations are not necessary.